mosol1/VorteX/README.md

-this is vorteX registry and script and applications
+this is vorteX registry,script,applications tweaks and games